caspii/casparwre.de/_posts/2023-03-03-webapp-afterlife.md

 Do you have a succession plan for your webapp?

 PS.
-To see if I survive, [follow me on Twitter](https://twitter.com/wrede).
+To see if I survive, you can [follow my journey on LinkedIn](https://www.linkedin.com/in/casparwrede/).